AABDOOGH/InsectFarming/Audit Documents/Audit 2/Audit 2 Feedback.md

 ### 3.4.
 Teamwork
 #### 3.4.1.
 Aspects Done Well
 F1: We evenly distributed tasks.

+F2: Our team has a proper assignent of roles.
 #### 3.4.2.
 Aspects To Improve
 F1: We do not have discussion in the meeting minutes.

 R1: We think we have properly written down the discussion results.
 We will talk with shadown team in the tutorial session.

+F2: Our shadow team advice us to have a style of cross-field involvemnet of each member.

+R2: In our team, we indeed have a style of cross-field invovlement fir each member.
+Everyone contribute to the technical design.
+Everyone is resposibible for more than one field in the project.
+We will update the role in our ConOps as soon as possible.

+F3: Our shadow team recommand to provide the personality results to examine the member strength and weakness to tailor the teamwork.

+R3: Our team will not add the personality results.
+This is becuase everyone has cross-field involvement in the project.
+Everyone contribute to all the aspects in the project.
+Everyone nearly has equally responsbile to the project.
+Thus, the personality test will not provide much benefits.

+F4: Shadow team advice us to separate client and group meeting minutes.

+R4: We probably will not separate the client and group meeting minutes.
+In the title of each meeting minutes, we have already marked whethere this is client meeting or group meeting.
+So, we think this is clear enough.

 ### 3.5. reflections

 #### 3.5.1.
 Aspects Done Well